sap-tutorials/sap-conversational-ai/tutorials/cai-bot-shipping-2-api/cai-bot-shipping-2-api.md

 5. Click **Save**.

 >This endpoint contains a Python demo script that makes all kinds of API calls, including retrieving package information from UPS.
+It is described in this [blog](https://blogs.sap.com/2020/02/17/how-to-build-your-first-delivery-tracking-chatbot/).

 [DONE]
 [ACCORDION-END]